 Upstream

-The data sent from the streamer’s device to the platform/server.
+The data is sent from the streamer’s device to the platform/server.
 It includes video, audio, and metadata.

 Usage Rights (Streaming Usage Rights)